AtlasBuggy/atlasbuggy/examples/camera_demos/video_demo.md

 Simple as that!
 Check the examples folder for more complex video viewers like adding your own key mappings and applying your own opencv filters to the video.

+Return to the main readme for the next example: [README.md](../../README.md)